Help Get Ready for Medi-Cal Renewals

 Yes.
 The packet from DPSS will arrive in a yellow envelope.

-The beneficiary is provided 60 days to provide the requested information to DPSS.
+The member is provided 60 days to provide the requested information to DPSS.
 If the requested information is not received by the 60-day due date, Medi-Cal benefits will discontinue at the end of the renewal due month.

 What happens after renewal packets are returned?